StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SELECT.md

 #### Between Operator

 In a where clause, expressions may be compared with both upper and lower bounds.
 If the expression is greater than or equal to the lower bound and less than or equal to the upper bound, the result of the comparison is true.

-The syntax is defined as follows:
+Syntax:

 ```sql
 expression BETWEEN lower_bound AND upper_bound